-The Company's financial instruments include cash, investment in a related company, loan from related party, trade and other payables, and amounts due to related party.
+The Company's financial instruments include cash, investment in marketable securities, trade and other payables, and amounts due to related parties.
 The carrying values of these financial instruments approximate their fair values due to their short term nature.
 The Company is not exposed to significant interest, credit, or currency risk arising from these financial instruments.